U.S. Congress in sprint to fund government, approve COVID-19 emergency aid

 “The plan is alive and well and there’s no way, no way that we are going to leave Washington without taking care of the emergency needs of our people,” Democratic Senator Joe Manchin told Fox News, saying the proposal would be introduced formally on Monday.

-A person briefed on the matter said the authors now planned to divide the measure into two separate proposals, which could be voted on separately.
-One would be a $748 billion proposal including small businesses, the jobless and COVID-19 vaccine distribution.
+The authors now planned to divide the measure into two separate proposals, which could be voted on separately, a different source familiar with the plan said.
+One would be a $748 billion proposal including aid to small businesses, the unemployed and COVID-19 vaccine distribution.

 The other would include major sticking points such as coronavirus-related liability protections for business, which are backed by Republicans, and $160 billion for state and local governments, a Democratic priority.